What are the Most Scenic Lakes on the North Island?

 Location: Access along State Highway 33 and 30 near Rotorua.

 8. Lake Mangamahoe

 Admittedly, Lake Mangamahoe is a manmade lake, but still provides a picturesque picnic, walking and cycling area in Taranaki.
 The lake is surrounded by 262ha (647 acres) of forest.
 On a clear day, you’ll get gorgeous views of the volcanic cone of Mt Taranaki beyond the lake.

 Location: Access from Junction Road and Plantation Road near New Plymouth.

 9. Lake Rotomahana

 Ok, this is the last lake near Rotorua we are mentioning!
 Lake Rotomahana is a unique experience for those who visit it thanks to its geothermal cliffs venting with steam.
 Located just south of Mt Tarawera, the lake was formed after the 1886 eruption.
 The eruption destroyed the legendary Pink and White Terraces, which were a major tourist attraction in the 19th Century that now lie beneath the lake’s surface.
-The lake can be accessed on a boat cruise at Waimangu Volcanic Valley (see Viator and Tripadvisor for more info).
+The lake can be accessed on a boat cruise at Waimangu Volcanic Valley (see Viator, Tripadvisor or Klook for more info).

 Location: Waimangu Road, just off State Highway 5 near Rotorua.

 Finally, for something a little different on the North Island, Kai Iwi Lakes are dune lakes.
 Located in the sunny Northland region, the Kai Iwi Lakes (also known as the Taharoa Domain) is a reserve of lakes with the largest being Lake Kaiiwi.
 The shores are lined with soft white sand and offer a gorgeous beach experience without the waves.